topcoder-platform/model-api-kafka/README.md

     npm start
     ```

 6. You can run `npm run send-event` to send a sample event to the `READ_TOPIC` topic using the script in `src/scripts/send-event.js`.

-Feel free to play around with the data in that script for testing.
+Feel free to play around with the data in that script for testing or you can use the swagger `docs/swagger.yaml` for the list of services exposed

 ### Local Deployment with Docker